-We started our New Mexico RV visit a few days earlier than planned.
+When we first made a New Mexico RV visit years ago, it was an unconventional trip.
 We entered the state in our Saturn, following the tow truck that was carting our home down the highway before us.
 Due to a problem with our power steering pump, we were towed to Gallup New Mexico, where we ended up spending a few days caring for the necessary RV service.

 While not the ideal circumstances for our first visit to the state, we made the most of the situation and got on with seeing the sights on our New Mexico RV journey: